arfc/arfc.github.io/manual/guides/katy/meeting.md

 I am always open to discuss new ideas with colleagues, group members, students, and potential collaborators.
 My office door is often open for this reason.
 Feel free to pop by.
-However, if you'd like to schedule a meeting, you're welcome to use the form described below.
+However, if you'd like to schedule a meeting either virtually or in person, you're welcome to use the form described below.

 # When